Custom Pet Portraits in Pastel

 The Photograph

 The photograph is a really important part of the process, the better the photograph the better the portrait.
 Remember, I don't know your pet like you do and have to go completely by the photograph.
 The best portraits are ones that capture your pet's natural expression - be it happy, mischievous, alert or grumpy!
-Below are some tips to help capture that perfect shot:

-1. The best way to get a good composition, is to firstly make sure you are close enough to your pet and get down to the pet's eye level to take the photograph, not from above or below.
+- The best way to get a good composition, is to firstly make sure you are close enough to your pet and get down to the pet's eye level to take the photograph, not from above or below.
 Fill the photograph with your pets' head and shoulders, not the background.

-2. Try to get the face angled (turned) slightly, preferably not straight on.
+- Try to get the face angled (turned) slightly, preferably not straight on.
 Use treats to direct their gaze; probably a two-person job!

-3. You need to have a good source of light to get a clear photograph with no redeye.
+- You need to have a good source of light to get a clear photograph with no redeye.
 The best thing to do is to go outside, ideally on a bright but overcast day.
 Don't use the flash.

-4. Patience is key.
+- Patience is key.
 Take lots of photographs to get that perfect shot.
 The portrait will be done from one main reference photograph, however, it is nice to have a few others to check the details.

 Payment

-Before starting your portrait, I will require a non-refundable 10% deposit which can be paid by PayPal.
+Before starting your portrait, I will require a non-refundable 10% deposit which can be paid by PayPal or in cash.
 During the process I will share with you several stages that the portrait goes through so that you can see it developing and comment accordingly.
 Once the portrait is complete, I will send you a preview before the final payment is made and prior to collection.
 I want you to be completely happy with your Pet Portrait.
 Final payment can be made by PayPal or in cash.

 Framing